 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Ministry of Economy of the Kyrgyz Republic, Ministry of Economic Development and Trade of the Republic of Tajikistan, Ministry of Foreign Economic Relations, Investments and Trade of the Republic of Uzbekistan, Ministry of National Economy of the Republic of Kazakhstan
+Lead executing agencies: Ministry of Economy of the Kyrgyz Republic, Ministry of Economic Development and Trade of the Republic of Tajikistan, Ministry of Investments and Foreign Trade of the Republic of Uzbekistan, Ministry of National Economy of the Republic of Kazakhstan

 Overall term: 2017 to 2019

 Complicated processes and red tape are hampering international trade in the four Central Asian states of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.
 These landlocked countries are dependent on overland transport for their goods, which is costly in Central Asia.
 Inefficient border procedures and time-consuming customs clearance processes prolong the transport time by days or sometimes even weeks.
 The resulting slow-down in trade processes means higher costs, which particularly impacts small and medium-sized enterprises.

 Germany has undertaken to support developing and transition countries in implementing the Trade Facilitation Agreement (TFA) of the World Trade Organization (WTO), which went into effect in February 2017.
 As members of the WTO, Kazakhstan, Kyrgyzstan and Tajikistan have committed to simplifying customs procedures and harmonising regulations in the transport sector.
 Uzbekistan has also declared its aim to implement trade facilitation measures and thus to reduce trade costs

 Trade-oriented companies in Central Asia benefit from cost-cutting measures to facilitate trade.